SravanRajupalem/FootballPredictions/README.rst

     dataset = shift_by_time_period(dataset, 52, 'cum_injury'

 Next, we develop a new colum to serve a base for the cummulative features that will be added.
-We do this by applying the groupby function and the cumsum() operator.